vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2019.08.06 version 1.2.0 =
+* Removed separate Access Key subscription, now only one subscription key is required
+* Documentation updated to reflect portal.vipps.no

 = 2019.06.24 version 1.1.18 =
 * Version bump